-Digital forensics and incident response (DFIR) has emerged as one of the more active — and more interesting — MCP categories.
+Digital forensics and incident response (DFIR) has emerged as one of the most active — and most vendor-invested — MCP categories.
 The space spans memory forensics, endpoint detection, malware analysis, threat intelligence, and SIEM integration.
-What makes it notable is the vendor investment: CrowdStrike, Google, StrangeBee (TheHive), and REMnux all ship official MCP servers.
-Community contributors have filled remaining gaps with Volatility, VirusTotal, YARA, Wazuh, and MISP integrations.
+What makes it stand out is the vendor commitment: CrowdStrike, SentinelOne (new since our initial review), Google, StrangeBee (TheHive), REMnux, and Splunk (now official) all ship official MCP servers.
+Community contributors have filled remaining gaps with Volatility, VirusTotal, YARA, Wazuh, MISP, and Velociraptor integrations.
+Part of our Security & Compliance MCP category.

 The DFIR MCP landscape is broader than most categories we review, so we’ve organized this review by workflow stage: detection & response (EDR, SIEM), forensic analysis (memory forensics, malware analysis), threat intelligence (IOC lookup, detection rules), and incident management (case management, SOAR).